Boosted nonparametric hazards with time-dependent covariates: Introduction

-\Remark The equivalences~\eqref{eq:emp-normequiv} imply that $\dim(\ff,\left\langle \cdot,\cdot\right\rangle _{\muhat_{n}})$ equals its upper bound $\dim\ff=d$.
-That is, if $\|\sum_{j}c_{j}\phi_{j}\|_{\muhat_{n},2}=0$, then $\|\sum_{j}c_{j}\phi_{j}\|_{\infty}=0$, so $c_{1}=\cdots=c_{d}=0$ because $\{\phi_{j}\}_{j=1}^{d}$ are linearly independent on $[0,1]\times\xx$. \EndRemark
+\Remark The equivalences~\eqref{eq:emp-normequiv} imply that $\dim(\ff,\left\langle \cdot,\cdot\right\rangle _{\mun})$ equals its upper bound $\dim\ff=d$.
+That is, if $\|\sum_{j}c_{j}\phi_{j}\|_{\mun,2}=0$, then $\|\sum_{j}c_{j}\phi_{j}\|_{\infty}=0$, so $c_{1}=\cdots=c_{d}=0$ because $\{\phi_{j}\}_{j=1}^{d}$ are linearly independent on $[0,1]\times\xx$. \EndRemark

-\Subsection{Bounding (III) using curvature} We use the representation in Lemma~\ref{lem:empR} to study the minimization of the empirical risk $\Rhat_n(F)$ by boosting.
-Standard results for exact gradient descent like Theorem 2.1.15 of~\citet{nesterov} are in terms of the norm of the minimizer, which may not exist for $\Rhat_{n}(F)$ (see Remark~\ref{rem:coordinate.free}).
-If coordinate descent is used instead, Section 4.1 of~\cite{zhang} can be applied to convex functions whose infimum may not be attainable, but its curvature is required to be uniformly bounded above.
-Since the second derivative of $\Rhat_{n}(F)$ is unbounded~\eqref{eq:unbounded.curvature}, Lemma~\ref{lem:emp-converge} below provides two remedies: (i) Use the shrinkage decay~\eqref{eq:shrinkfactor} of $\nu_n$ to counterbalance the curvature; (ii) Use coercivity~\eqref{eq:coercive2} to show that with increasing probability, $\{\Fhat_m\}_{m=1}^\mhat$ are uniformly bounded, so the curvatures at those points are also uniformly bounded.
+\Subsection{Bounding (III) using curvature} We use the representation in Proposition~\ref{prop:empR} to study the minimization of the empirical risk $\Rhat_n(F)$ by boosting.
+Standard results for exact gradient descent like Theorem 2.1.15 of Nesterov~\cite{nesterov} are in terms of the norm of the minimizer, which may not exist for $\Rhat_{n}(F)$.\footnote{The infimum of $\Rhat_{n}(F)$ is not always attainable: If $f$ is non-positive and vanishes on the set $\{\{T_{i},X_{i}(T_{i})\}:\Delta_{i}=1\}$, then $\Rhat_{n}(F+\theta f)=\int(e^{F+\theta f}-\lhat F)d\mun$ is decreasing in $\theta$ so $f$ is a direction of recession.
+This is however not an issue for boosting because of early stopping.} If coordinate descent is used instead, Section 4.1 of~\cite{zhang} can be applied to convex functions whose infimum may not be attainable, but its curvature is required to be uniformly bounded above.
+Since the second derivative of $\Rhat_{n}(F)$ is unbounded~\eqref{eq:unbounded.curvature}, Lemma~\ref{lem:emp-converge} below provides two remedies: (i) Use the shrinkage decay~\eqref{eq:shrinkfactor} of $\nu_n$ to counterbalance the curvature; (ii) Use coercivity~\eqref{eq:coercive2} to show that with increasing probability, $\{\Fhat_m\}_{m=0}^\mhat$ are uniformly bounded, so the curvatures at those points are also uniformly bounded.
 Lemma~\ref{lem:emp-converge} combines both to derive a result that is simpler than what can be achieved from either one alone.
 In doing so, the role played by step-size restriction becomes clear.
 The lemma relies in part on adapting the analysis in Lemma 4.1 of~\cite{zhang} for coordinate descent to the case for generic $\e$-gradients.
 The conditions required below will be shown to hold with high probability.

 \Lemma Suppose~\eqref{eq:emp-normequiv} holds and that